INTERNATIONAL

 case until the documents are received; case suspension is not to exceed three

 months.
-If the requested documents
+If the requested documents and/or information are not received within

-and/or information are not received within three months from the date of the
+three months from the date of the request, you may inform the requesting

-application will not be processed and you may begin case closure procedures.
+and you may begin case closure procedures.

 Support